enlightendev/company-directory-spring/README.md

 Running the app:

-    open project in your IDE and exec Main.java open URL: http://localhost:8080/app
+    open project in your IDE and exec Main.java or command line: mvn spring-boot:run
+    open URL: http://localhost:8080/app
+    when prompted for username password see WebSecurityConfig for credentials

 ## NOTES & FUTURE TODOs ##